Procrat/dotfiles/README.md

 `config/xmobar/xmobarrc` and `config/xmonad/xmonad.hs`.
 It's also set in `config/nvim/init.vim` through [a Neovim plugin](https://github.com/norcalli/nvim-base16.lua) and in `spacemacs` as a built-in theme.
-Dzen and dmenu use the colors defined in `Xresources`. i3lock uses `colors`.
+Dzen uses the colors defined in `Xresources`. i3lock uses `colors`.